 Once the others had gathered around, Trystan began to push the metal door open.
 It was heavy, old, so it scraped along the ground and creaked at its hinges.
 The whispering stopped immediately.

 Stein, Brandt, and Gilbert exchanged looks before Gilbert gave a two-fingered signal.
-They drew out their blade conductors and handguns causing Olive to grimace at them.
-But with that, Trystan pushed the door open fully and they stepped collectively inside.
+They then drew out their blade conductors and handguns causing Olive to grimace.
+With that, Trystan pushed the door open fully and they stepped collectively inside.

 Olive squinted as Trystan held his arrow out further into the dark revealing the face of the one approaching them.